 Jaundice in newborn babies up to a week old is called physiological jaundice.
 Jaundice that lasts for more than two weeks is called prolonged jaundice.
-Prolonged jaundice can be a sign of serious liver disease.
-Jaundice that develops in the first 24 hours of a baby’s life requires urgent medical attention.
+Prolonged neonatal jaundice can be a sign of serious liver disease.
+Neonatal jaundice that develops in the first 24 hours of a baby’s life requires urgent medical attention.

 - Physiological jaundice